Haseeb1919/area-of-cylinder/README.md

 ## Step 1: Generate and Split the Dataset

-- Create a dataset with synthetic data points representing cylinders with various radii and heights.
+- Create a dataset with synthetic data points representing cylinders with various radius and heights.
 - Split the dataset into a training set and a testing set with an 80/20 ratio.

 **Libraries Used**: `pandas`, `numpy`, `sklearn`